obiba/rock-doc/admin/installation.rst

 Install
 -------

-Rock is distributed as a Debian/RPM package and as a zip file.
+Rock is distributed as a Debian/RPM package, as a zip file and as a Docker image.
 The resulting installation has default configuration that makes Rock ready to be used (as soon as R is available).
 Once installation is done, see :doc:`configuration` instructions.

 Debian Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~